staarblitz/hxposed/README.md

 ### How to use?
 - Grab the latest release (I'll put it Soon™️)
 - Unpack it.
 (7-zip is nice)
 - Disable DSE through some bootkit or whatever.
-Or use the bootposed bootkit I plan to make just for that purpose.
+Or use the HxLoader.
 - Load the driver.
 - Idk?
 Load plugins and enjoy them.
 ### How to contribute?